Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: The Local Momentum Tracking Method

-The formal description of the \DSMTL~method is outlined in Algorithm~\ref{alg:dsmtl}.
-At the $t$-th communication round, agent $i$ first performs $Q$ local steps utilizing the corrected stochastic gradient (Line~\ref{line:dsmtl_localx}).
+The formal description of \DSMTL~is given in Algorithm~\ref{alg:dsmtl}.
+At the $t$-th communication round, agent $i$ first performs $Q$ local steps using the corrected stochastic gradient (Line~\ref{line:dsmtl_localx}).
 The resulting local stochastic gradients are averaged to update the momentum variable $z_{i,t + 1}$ (Line~\ref{line:zt}).
-Subsequently, the tracking variable $y_{i,t}$ and the correction $c_{i,t+1}$ are updated through communication with neighboring agents (Lines~\ref{line:yt} and \ref{line:ct}).
-Finally, agent $i$ performs an approximate gradient descent step using the tracking variable $y_{i,t}$ in Line~\ref{line:xt} and updates $x_{i,t+1}$ through an accelerated communication step (Line~\ref{line:xtp1}).
+Then, the tracking variable $y_{i,t}$ and the correction $c_{i,t+1}$ are updated through communication with neighboring agents (Lines~\ref{line:yt} and \ref{line:ct}).
+Finally, agent $i$ performs an approximate gradient descent step using $y_{i,t}$ in Line~\ref{line:xt} and updates $x_{i,t+1}$ through an accelerated communication step (Line~\ref{line:xtp1}).